Think Locally, Act Locally

 A number of alternative medicine sites sell products related to the health discipline, allowing the practice to extend beyond its geographic limits.
 A chiropractic clinic might offer braces, vitamin supplements, and other general products designed for healthy bones.
 A massage therapist could offer oils, books, and instructional videos.
 Health professionals who don't wish to run online stores can make affiliate deals with product suppliers they trust to link to their sites.

 Alternative medicine practices don't need to restrict websites to contact information and office hours.
-A good health domain educates its visitors and benefits both the alternative medicine professional and his patients.
+A good health website educates its visitors and benefits both the alternative medicine professional and his patients.

-Promoting the Small Medical Practice: Ten Steps to Success
+Promoting the Small Medical Practice: 10 Steps to Health Domain Success

 Small medical practices can promote themselves effectively online, increasing local awareness and bringing in more patients.
 Smaller medical practices don't need a widespread audience as long as they can reach online users in their local community.
 The following are ten steps that can help a small medical practice bring in more patients